THE UNWRITTEN RULES OF SOCCER

 Let your play speak for itself.

-If the goalkeeper has been beaten, you shall not grab the ball to keep it from going into the goal.
+If the goalkeeper has been beaten, you shall not grab the ball to keep it from going into your goal.
 No flopping or diving.
 No punching the ball into the goal with your hand.
 No grabbing an opponent’s hair.

 If you wear jerseys designed to be tucked in, then keep them tucked in.
 Also, keep your shorts properly tied and your socks up.